ArnabDey/MLProjectWebsite/README.md

 Average Adjusted R-Squared: 0.48439081215876084 Average RMSE-Price-Range Ratio: 0.02220778486116286

 The Average RMSE itself was pretty good, because of the low RMSE-Price-Range Ratio.
-However, the Adjusted R Squared value is pretty far from 1.
+However, the Adjusted R Squared value is near 0.5, so it's not obvious whether it's good or not.
 This model took about 36 seconds to run.

 ## Random Forest
 ### Process